-Test Valley Borough Council has a number of approved planning applications for new developments which have the potential to impact upon local air quality.
+Test Valley Borough Council has a number of approved planning applications for new large-scale developments which have possible implications for local air quality.
+The air quality assessments carried out for these applications indicate that there is no likelihood of a breach of any current air quality objectives.
 A brief summary of these applications is set out below:

-Abbotswood, Romsey
+Abbotswood, Romsey (Application Number - 08/00475/OUTS)

-- Application Number 08/00475/OUTS - Outline application for the erection of 800 dwellings with associated Local Centre - An air quality assessment has been carried out and formed part of the Environmental Statement submitted with the outline application
+- Outline application for the erection of 800 dwellings with associated Local Centre. - An air quality assessment has been carried out and formed part of the Environmental Statement submitted with the outline application. - Construction work on this development is due to start in 2011.

-Adanac Park, Nursling
+Adanac Park, Nursling (Application Number - 07/02872/OUTS)

-- Application Number 07/02872/OUTS - Outline application for the a new Class B1 Head Office building and other associated buildings for the Ordnance Survey - An air quality assessment has been carried out and formed part of the Environmental Statement submitted with the outline application
+- Outline application for a new Class B1 Head Office building and other associated buildings for the Ordnance Survey (OS). - An air quality assessment has been carried out and formed part of the Environmental Statement submitted with the outline application. - OS Head Office is now complete and occupied and an application for a hospital at the Adanac Park site has recently been refused.

-Andover Airfield
+Andover Airfield (Application Number - 07/01951/OUTN)

-- Application Number 07/01951/OUTN - Erection of Business Park with both Outline and Full details for the erection of Class B1, storage and distribution, hotel, community building, biomass plant and associated works. - An air quality assessment has been carried out and formed part of the Environmental Statement submitted with the outline application
+- Erection of Business Park with both Outline and Full details for the erection of Class B1, storage and distribution, hotel, community building, biomass plant and associated works. - An air quality assessment has been carried out and formed part of the Environmental Statement submitted with the outline application. - The Storage & Distribution Centre for Co-op Stores Ltd is due for completion and occupation in April 2011.

-Land at East Anton, Andover
+Land at East Anton, Andover (Application Number - TVN.09258)

-- Application Number TVN.09258 - Erection of 2500 dwellings, schools, local centres, playing fields, parkland, public open space, landscaping and associated works. - An air quality assessment was included in the Environmental Statement which was submitted with the outline application
+- Erection of 2500 dwellings, schools, local centres, playing fields, parkland, public open space, landscaping and associated works. - An air quality assessment was included in the Environmental Statement which was submitted with the outline application. - Construction works continuing and approximately 350 residential units now occupied.

-Land at Picket Twenty, Andover
+Land at Picket Twenty, Andover (Application Number - TVN.09275)

-- Application Number TVN.09275 - Erection of 1200 residential units, community facility, school, retail units, offices, recreational areas and associated highway works. - An air quality assessment was included in the Environmental Statement which was submitted with the outline application
+- Erection of 1200 residential units, community facility, school, retail units, offices, recreational areas and associated highway works. - An air quality assessment was included in the Environmental Statement which was submitted with the outline application. - Associated highway works are currently underway as well as construction of the first phase of residential units.